SDU-eScience/SDUCloudDoc/docs/source/elastic_stack.rst

 Kibana
 --------------
-Kibana is a Web interface for searching and visualizing logs.
+Kibana is a Web interface for visualizing logs that have been imported into elasticsearch.

 Elastic Stack Installation
 --------------------------